kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 This defect was corrected in Kubernetes v1.20.
 You may have been relying on the previous behavior, even without realizing it, as the default timeout is 1 second.
-As a cluster administrator, you can disable the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `ExecProbeTimeout` (set it to `false`) on kubelet to restore the  behavior from older versions, then remove that override once all the exec probes in the cluster have a `timeoutSeconds` value set.
+As a cluster administrator, you can disable the [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `ExecProbeTimeout` (set it to `false`) on each kubelet to restore the  behavior from older versions, then remove that override once all the exec probes in the cluster have a `timeoutSeconds` value set.
 If you have pods that are impacted from the default 1 second timeout, you should update their probe timeout so that you're ready for the